If you read a lot of blogs and forums, it’s likely you’ve heard about “retargeting” or “remarketing,” but may not know exactly what it means.

 How to Link Google Analytics to Google Ads

-To get started, sign into the Google Ads account you would like to add your audience list to.
+To get started, sign in to the Google Ads account you would like to add your audience list to.
 Then, navigate to the top right and click Tools & Settings.
 Under Setup hit Linked Accounts.
 Now find Google Analytics and click on Details.
 You’ll see all of the possible accounts to link here.
-Under the Actions column, click the blue Link for the account you wish to connect to Google Ads.
+Under the Actions column, click the blue link for the account you wish to connect to Google Ads.

 Please note, you must have access to the Google Ads account and the Google Analytics account with the same email address to connect the two.